How to Become a Counselor in Oklahoma

 Counselor Education in Oklahoma

-Oklahoma LPC licensure (PDF, 264 KB) requires the completion of a master’s degree in counseling or a related mental health graduate degree from a regionally accredited college or university recognized by the United States Department of Education.
+Oklahoma LPC licensure requires the completion of a master’s degree in counseling or a related mental health graduate degree from a regionally accredited college or university recognized by the United States Department of Education.

-Appropriate degree programs will be at least 60 semester credit hours long and include at least one course of at least three semester credit hours in each of the following content areas:
+Appropriate degree programs will be at least 60 semester credit hours or 90 quarter credit hours, Board-approved, including internship, from a regionally accredited college or university.
+Credit hours must include at least one course of at least three semester credit hours in each of the following content areas:

 1. Human growth and development